 A message from the Premier of Ontario

-Veterans often end up homeless for a range of reasons, which include a lack of affordable housing, poverty, health problems, job loss or instability, and family and marital breakdowns.
-Veterans are also likely to experience problems with alcohol and drugs as they deal with the loss of identity and camaraderie from their military life.
+Veterans often end up homeless for many of the same reasons as other Canadians, poverty, a lack of affordable housing, job loss or instability, health problems and family and marital breakdowns.
+Yet, veterans are more likely to experience problems with alcohol and drugs.
+The loss of identity, community, rank/purpose that comes from leaving the military and trying to re-enter civilian life are additional factors.

 Helping Homeless veterans